kassonlab/brer-md/README.md

 ### Conda environment

 I suggest running this in a conda environment rather than `pip install` .
 The following conda command will handle all the `gmxapi` and `sample_restraint` python dependencies, as well as the ones for this repository.

 1. `conda create -n BRER numpy scipy networkx setuptools mpi4py cmake`

     If you want to run the tests, then install `pytest` as well.

-2. Source, the environment, then use the standard Python `setup.py` protocol:
+2. Source the environment and then `pip install`:

 ```
 source activate BRER
 git clone https: //github.com/jmhays/run_brer.git
 cd run_brer
-python setup.py install
+pip install .
 ```

 ## Running BRER